tendermint/fundraising/x/fundraising/spec/02_state.md

-	PayingCoinDenom    string            // the paying coin denom that bidders use to bid for VestingAddress     string            // the vesting account that releases the paying amount of coins based on the schedules VestingSchedules   []VestingSchedule // vesting schedules for the auction StartTime          time.Time         // start time of the auction EndTime            []time.Time       // end times of the auction since extended round(s) can occur Status             AuctionStatus     // the auction status }
+	PayingCoinDenom    string            // the paying coin denom that bidders use to bid for VestingAddress     string            // the vesting account that releases the paying amount of coins based on the schedules VestingSchedules   []VestingSchedule // vesting schedules for the auction WinningPrice       sdk.Dec 			 // the winning price of the auction TotalSellingCoin   sdk.Coin 		 // the total amount of coin that is sold when the auction is finished StartTime          time.Time         // start time of the auction EndTime            []time.Time       // end times of the auction since extended round(s) can occur Status             AuctionStatus     // the auction status }

-// AuctionMetadata defines the metadata for the auction type AuctionMetadata struct {
-	AuctionId        uint64   // id of the auction WinningPrice     sdk.Dec  // the winning price of the auction TotalSellingCoin sdk.Coin // the total amount of coin that is sold when the auction is finished }
 ```